Bthxtly/dotfiles-archived/README.md

 They are precious and fantastic!

 ## [Hyprland](https://hyprland.org)
 Hyprland is a tiling window manager on Wayland.
+[Here](https://github.com/JaKooLit/Arch-Hyprland) is a much more advanced configuration.
 ```sh
 hypr
 ├── configs